 Understanding how feeds and speeds work is critical if you want to improve your CNC skills.
 It will help you to optimize your machining speeds, to obtain a better surface finish and most importantly to have a longer tool life.
+Here's an overvie of what this article goes through:

-“Speeds” refers to your spindle rotational speed, expressed in rpm (revolution per minute).
+- Speeds refers to your spindle rotational speed, expressed in rpm (revolution per minute).
 Determining the correct speeds is mostly a question of determining how fast you can spin your tool without overheating it while cutting.

-“Feeds” refers to the feedrate, which is your machine's linear speed, mostly expressed in mm/min.
+- Feeds refers to the feedrate, which is your machine's linear speed, mostly expressed in mm/min.
 Optimizing your feedrate is all about maximizing how much material you’re cutting per unit of time, the faster the better in general.

 Hence, getting your feeds & speeds right simply means finding the sweet spot where your tool is spinning at the perfect speed relative to its moving speed inside the material.
 That sweet spot can mean different things depending on your goal: achieving the best surface finish, machining your parts the fastest, or maximizing your tool life.